developer-advocacy-dremio/dremio-cloud-dremioframe/dremiodocs/dremio-cloud/dremio-cloud-bring-data.md

 3. In the Source Settings dialog, edit the settings you wish to update.
 Dremio does not support updating the source name.
 4. Click **Save**.

-## Delete an Iceberg REST Catalog Source[​](#delete-an-iceberg-rest-catalog-source "Direct link to Delete an Iceberg REST Catalog Source")
+## Delete an Iceberg REST Catalog Source

 To delete an Iceberg REST Catalog source: